jeffsonyu/VTacO/README.md

 ```

 ## Installation
+This code is only tested on Ubuntu, we will soon test it on Windows system.
 First you have to make sure that you have all dependencies in place.
 The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).